Dr Susannah Pye | Dr Vaseem Hakeem

 Suspected precocious puberty is a common reason for referral to the general paediatric clinic.
 Figuring out whether the signs you see in front of you are ‘normal variants’ is often half the problem when thinking about whether the child needs investigation.

-Firstly, is the term ‘precocious’ applicable to the patient in question?
-The onset of puberty is considered normal for any boy >9yrs and girl >8years.
-Secondly, is the developmental feature in question isolated with no other signs consistent with a progression into puberty?
-True puberty requires the presence of breast buds in girls or testicular enlargement in boys.
-There are plenty of benign conditions that do not warrant further investigation, and the child and family can be reassured.
+Firstly, does the definition ‘precocious’ actually apply to the patient in front of you?
+The first signs of puberty are considered normal for any boy >9 years and girl >8 years.
+Secondly, is the developmental feature in question isolated, or are there other signs of progression into puberty?
+True puberty is only when there are breast buds (in girls) or testicular enlargement (in boys).
+There are plenty of benign conditions that don’t need further investigation, and the child and family can be reassured.
 We’ll spend a minute and quickly consider those now.

 - Breast budding in the neonate – very common.
 Caused by maternal hormonal influence on neonate.
 Usually resolves within a few weeks but may last up to a couple of months.
 There may be some fluid discharge (sometimes colloquially called ‘Witch’s milk’!) – this is also normal and doesn’t warrant any treatment.
 Resolution is within a few weeks.

 - Pubic hair of infancy – again associated with mildly elevated levels of DHEAS which resolved within 6-24 months

 - Premature thelarche – early signs breast development in girls (usually <3 years old).
 There is often only a small amount of breast tissue which can fluctuate over time, but generally resolves by age 3 years.